 “They’ll deal with everyone as criminals,” Bolton says quietly.

 “And who’ll catch the real murderers?”
-Christophe asks.
+Christopher asks.

 “The police.
 Do you really have no faith in them?”
 Shane smirks.